-During childhood museum dioramas were a source of conflict for me; the artistic presentation of the natural setting was highly appealing and increased my determination to move out west.
-Dioramas were a lie of course; a false sense of timeless peace and tranquility simply does not exist for wild animals.
-Animals are forever challenged by threats to survival and by immediate movement toward food and water; they exist in the present.
+Museum dioramas were a source of conflict for me; the artistic presentation of the natural setting was highly appealing and increased my childhood determination to move “Out West” Dioramas are a lie of course; a false sense of timeless peace and tranquility is created that simply does not exist for wild animals.
+Animals are continually challenged by threats to survival and by necessity, by immediate movement toward food and water.

-The color palette of diorama painting has always been my personal palette, which surrounds me in Wyoming; it’s not a romantic landscape; the light and colors are real.
-What one sees is created by light.
+The color palette of museum diorama painting has always been my personal favorite and it truly exists in Wyoming and other western states.
+The light and colors are real, that is, what one sees is the light.

 It was in fact big events that caused anxiety: School field trips were planned and announced well-ahead of time, which placed a huge roadblock ahead.
-Being trapped in a bus for the long drive to a giant institutional building (usually a museum), that was crowded with half the kids in Chicagoland was an ordeal.
-Once unloaded, there would be the screeches of hundreds of children; the sharp clatter of “hoof beats” on concrete or marble floors, compounded by the shouts of teachers echoing along cavernous hallways.
+Being trapped in a bus for the long drive to a giant institutional building (usually a museum), which would be crowded with half the kids in Chicagoland, on any given day, was an ordeal.
+Once the busses unloaded, there would be the screeches of hundreds of children; the sharp clatter of “hoof beats” on concrete or marble floors, compounded by the shouts of teachers echoing along cavernous hallways.
 There was the threat of getting lost.

-There were stuffed and posed dead animals trapped behind glass, with glass eyes in place of real eyes, and insufficient time to stare at wondrous things like minerals and fossils, and no exit from the awful smell of commingled chemicals: preservatives, paints, floor wax and human sweat, from thousands of years of decay and creatures resurrected, by what was to me, a ghoulish obsession with death.
-I swear I could smell the molecules of decayed wrappings and ointments that escaped Egyptian mummies encased in glass showcases.
+There were dead animals trapped behind glass, with glass eyes in place of real eyes, and insufficient time to stare at wondrous things like minerals and fossils, and no exit from the awful smell of commingled chemicals; preservatives, paints, floor wax and human sweat, from thousands of years of decay and creatures resurrected, by what was to me, a ghoulish obsession with death.
+I could smell the molecules of decayed wrappings and ointments that escaped Egyptian mummies encased in glass showcases.

 Perhaps I began to associate “schedules” with uncomfortable things.
 I know that I got tired of people telling me that they didn’t hear or smell anything unusual, as though I was making it up, hallucinating, or just being contrary.
 I got tired of adults pointing to “normal” children and saying, “look at the other kids.
 None of them is complaining about sounds or smells; no one else smells anything.”

 I do remember that at some point during high school, I discovered that if I took care of obligations first, then I could be free to do as I pleased.
-After fifty years of following this simple algorithm (Do I have to do this today? / Yes or No. If Yes, just do it; if No, do what I feel like.) it still works for me.
-This “lifestyle” enables a life that would be good for anyone, especially those individuals who have been sucked in by the current social propaganda that in order to “count” on the social pyramid, every minute of every day must be scheduled.
-Not a minute “wasted” on living, contemplation, study unrelated to making money, family life: in reality, slavery to today’s Pharaohs is THE PLAN.
+After fifty years of following this simple algorithm (Do I have to do this today? / Yes or No. If Yes, just do it; if No, do what I feel like) it still works for me.
+This “lifestyle” enables a life that would be good for anyone.
+Every minute of every day must be scheduled.
+Not a minute “wasted” on living, contemplation, study unrelated to making money.
+Is that any way to live?